-With other demands on her time and the need to run down leads resulting from a spate of wild rumors that were flying around the station, the producer accepted Porter’s decision without question.
+With other demands on her time and the need to run down leads resulting from a spate of wild rumors flying around the station, the producer accepted Porter’s decision without question.
 After hearing Porter hang up on her, he tossed his cell phone on the studio control panel before him.
-“Fine by me,” he muttered to self as he stared at the phone.
-Then, without missing a beat, he swiveled his seat about in order to face a technician seated next to him.
-“Okay, Billy, what have you got in the cue that we can use for the mid-day news?”
+“Fine by me,” he muttered to himself as he stared at the phone.
+Then, without missing a beat, he swiveled his seat about to face a technician seated next to him.
+“Okay, Billy, what have you got in the cue that we can use for the midday news?”

 WNN Studios, New York City

-Emails and text messages were indispensable tools to journalists in the field, for they allowed them to communicate critical details and background information pertaining to the stories they were covering.
-There were times, however, when a conversation using a good old fashioned cell phone was, as the commercial declared, priceless, for the tone of a person’s voice and the emphasis they placed on certain words could often convey more meaning then the words themselves.
+Emails and text messages are indispensable tools to journalists in the field, allowing them to communicate critical details and background information pertaining to stories they’re covering.
+There are times, however, when a conversation using a good old-fashioned cell phone was, as the commercial declared, “priceless,” for the tone of a person’s voice and the emphasis they placed on certain words could often convey more meaning then the words themselves.

-In the same way Nathan had relied on Chris to understand what he was telling her during his short, but very informative early morning call without actually needing to spell things out, she was able to alert Jan something was about to go down.
-“I’ve decided to chuck the entire schedule of interviews for today I sent you last night via email and instead, just wing it,” she informed Jan airily.
+In the same way Nathan had relied on Chris to understand what he was telling her during his short, but very informative, early morning call without actually needing to spell things out, Chris was able to alert Jan to something that was about to go down.
+“I’ve decided to chuck the entire schedule of interviews for today I sent you last night and instead, just wing it,” she informed Jan airily.

 Without her needing to say another word, Jan knew Chris was onto something.
 Like her, she wasn’t the kind of journalist who was comfortable with ‘winging it’ when covering a major story.
-When it came to preparing herself for an interview or doing a piece on a breaking story, obsessive-compulsive didn’t even come close to describing the background work she did during the run up to it.
-Nor did Chris need to do anything more than tell her mother-in-law about the call she’d received from Nathan or an exchange that, on the surface, consisted of little more than family related chit chat.
+When it came to preparing herself for an interview or doing a piece on a breaking story, she was more than a bit obsessive-compulsive in in her background work during the run-up to it.
+Nor did Chris need to do anything more than tell her mother-in-law about the call she’d received from Nathan or an exchange that, on the surface, consisted of little more than family-related chit chat.
 “Ellen Cole, the wife of a company commander in Nathan’s unit, is a dear,” she informed her mother-in-law with a casualness that was anything but.
 “She’s often told me she doesn’t mind watching Wendy or Little Scott when the battalion is down range.”

 Jan had no need for a codebook to decrypt the meaning of that statement.
 Down range was military slang that could mean advancing down a firing lane during training or, as Jan suspected was the case, going into combat.
-If her son found it necessary to farm his children out, like Chris she had no doubt Chris was referring to the latter, and more ominous definition.
+If her son found it necessary to farm his children out, she had no doubt Chris was referring to the latter, and more ominous definition.
 Nathan’s battalion was either on its way to Arizona or would be within the next twenty-four hours.
-Having already done several stories on the way members of the armed forces who were still on active duty were feeding information, and in some cases actually assisting Allen Devin and his people, Jan suspected the Administration would commit Nathan’s ranger battalion without delay least word that it was coming be leaked to Devin or the governor of Arizona.
-What they would do, either before the rangers arrived if they had sufficient heads up to prepare something or after it was on the ground was anyone’s guess.
+Having already done several stories on the way members of the armed forces who were still on active duty were feeding information, and in some cases actually assisting Allen Devin and his people, Jan suspected the Administration would commit Nathan’s ranger battalion without delay, lst word got leaked to Devin or the governor of Arizona.
+What they would do, either before the rangers arrived if they had sufficient heads-up to prepare something or after it was on the ground was anyone’s guess.